 This is more ergonomic and puts less stress on your wrist and arm while you ride.
 It’s a great idea but not loved by racers and get in the way for them.
 So you’ll see some models without these grips.

 If you do long trips or don’t do any racing on your jet ski, the Palm Grips are a must.

 A reboarding step, or also called a ladder, is a simple drop-down bar or single step that helps you get back on your jet ski from the water.

 Not every jet ski has one, but if you ask me, they should.

 Even if you’re a very fit person, balancing and getting back on a jet ski without a ladder is hard.
 You’re waterlogged, and the water wants to keep you in the water.
 Not only that, but you’ll need to balance too.

-Let’s just say, YouTube has some funny videos proving that a ladder or a step is a must-have for a jet ski.
+Let’s just say, YouTube has some funny videos proving that a ladder or a step is a must-have.